 Principals can give information relative to program offerings at individual buildings.

-Copies of the state’s regulation are available at the Hunt Central Services Center upon request.
+Copies of the state’s regulation are available at the Brandon Central Services Center upon request.